 The company may decide to employ the auditor on assignments additional to their statutory duties where the auditor's expertise and experience with the company are important.
-Details of the amounts paid or payable to the auditor (Andrew Frewin & Stewart).
+Details of the amounts paid or payable to the auditor (Andrew Frewin & Stewart) for audit and non audit services provided during the year are set out in the notes to the accounts.

-The board of directors has considered the position, in accordance with the advice received from the audit committee and is satisfied that the provision of the non-audit services is compatible with the general standard of independence for auditors imposed
+The board of directors has considered the position, in accordance with the advice received from the audit committee and is satisfied that the provision of the non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.